 Go out on a walk (but make it fun).

-You all might get tired of your daily walks around the neighborhood.
-Make it a bit more exciting by bringing a ball to throw around while walking or do 10 squats for every block walked.
+It can be challenging to entice your older kids to go for a walk when they’re bored of the same daily scenery.
+Make family walks a bit more exciting by bringing a ball to throw around while walking, or do 10 squats for every block walked.
 “I Spy” is also a game that never gets old.

 Follow Chicago Parent on Instagram.